joelwanjohi/RTM-Visit-Tracker/README.md

 ### Direct APK Installation
 You can install the app directly by downloading the release APK:

-1. Download the APK from: [app-release.apk](/disk2/Test/rtm_visit_tracker/build/app/outputs/apk/release/app-release.apk)
+1. Download the APK from the [Releases](https://github.com/joelwanjohi/RTM-Visit-Tracker/releases) section of this repository
 2. On your Android device, enable installation from unknown sources in settings
 3. Open the downloaded APK file to install the application

+Note: If the release is not yet available, you can build it yourself using `flutter build apk --release` and find the APK at `build/app/outputs/apk/release/app-release.apk`

 ## Project Structure